Skip to content

 Any data Filebeat tries to upload to the Elasticsearch database during the recovery process will be lost.

-Instead of stopping every single Filebeat you have installed on remote systems, you can dectivate the access to the database from outside:
+Instead of stopping every single Filebeat you have installed on remote systems, you can deactivate the access to the database from outside:

 Replace